Wimbley History, Family Crest & Coats of Arms

 The Memorials - Family of Wimberley notes the following: "The family of Wimberley or Wimbaldesley was settled at an early date, and held manors in the counties of Cheshire and Lancaster.
 The name is found spelt in sundry old deeds and records in different ways, viz., Wimbaldesley, Wymbaldesley, Wimbaldsley, Wimbaldeslegh, Wimberley, Wimbersley, Wimberleigh, Wymberslcy, Wemberesley, Whimberley, and probably Winmarleigh.
 As late as the year A.D.
 1569, in a will made by one of the family, the name is found Wimberley, Wymberley, and Wymberlie."

 "The names of four sons of Wimbald are registered in Domesday Book, viz., Wimbald, Leofwin, Albert, and Levenot.
 Sundry manors are registered in the same book under the name of Wimbaldlai, indicating a Saxon origin.
 We find from Lyson's Magna Britannia, vol. II., part II., p.
 694, that one of these in Cheshire retained its ancient name in his time.
 He says - " The manor of Wimbersley or Wimbaldesley, with the hall of Lee, Ley, or Lea, belonged anciently to the family of Wimbaldesley ; it was afterwards for several generations in the family of Holt, and appears to have passed about the year 1495 to the Cottons, who in 1545 sold it to the Breretons of Ashley."

 Early History of the Wimbley family

-Another 230 words (16 lines of text) are included under the topic Early Wimbley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wimbley research.
+Another 87 words (6 lines of text) covering the years 1455, 1485 and 1500 are included under the topic Early Wimbley History in all our PDF Extended History products and printed products wherever possible.